saskiad/swdb_2023/databook/visual-behavior/VBO-Dataset.md

 The `ophys_experiment_table` contains metadata for every <b>ophys experiment</b> in the dataset, which corresponds to a single imaging plane recorded in a single session at a specific `imaging_depth` and `targeted_structure`, and associated with a unique `ophys_experiment_id`.
 A key part of the experimental design is targeting a given population of neurons, contained in one imaging plane, across multiple days with several different `session_types` (further described below) to examine the impact of varying sensory and behavioral conditions on single cell responses.

 The collection of all imaging sessions for a given imaging plane is referred to as an <b>ophys container</b>, associated with a unique `ophys_container_id`.
 If the data for a given `session_type` does not meet the QC criteria on the first try, an attempt is made to re-acquire the session_type on a different recording day (this is called a retake).
-Thus each b>ophys container</b> may contain different numbers of sessions, depending on which sessions and imaging planes passed QC, and how many retakes occured.
+Thus each <b>ophys container</b> may contain different numbers of sessions, depending on which sessions and imaging planes passed QC, and how many retakes occured.

 ### Ophys cells

 <p>The `ophys_cells_table` contains the unique IDs of all cells recorded across all experiments.
 Each cell has two IDs.
 The `cell_roi_id` is the ID of the cell in a specific session, the `cell_specimen_id` is the ID of the cell after matching across sessions.
 Thus, the `cell_roi_id` will be unique to a given `ophys_experiment_id` and `ophys_session_id` while the `cell_specimen_id` will be shared across all `phys_session_ids` for a given `ophys_container_id`.
 As a reminder, the `ophys_container_id` links the same imaging plane recorded across multiple sessions.

-#### To understand the difference between an `ophys_experiment`, an `ophys_session`, and an `ophys_container`, the following schematic can be helpful
+To understand the difference between an <b>ophys experiment</b>, an <b>ophys session</b>, and an <b>ophys container</b>, the following schematic can be helpful

 ![data_structure](/images/vbo_data_structure.png)

 Note that this represents a multi-plane imaging dataset.
-For single-plane imaging, there will only be one plane (one `ophys_experiment`), corresponding to one row of this diagram .
+For single-plane imaging, there will only be one plane (one <b>ophys experiment</b>), corresponding to one row of this diagram.

-## Let's look at each of these tables in more detail to learn more about what is in the dataset.
+<b>Let's look at each of these tables in more detail to learn more about what is in the dataset.</b>

 # Behavior Sessions Table